devans10/terraform-provider-flash/README.md

 [![Build Status](https://travis-ci.com/devans10/terraform-provider-flash.svg?branch=master)](https://travis-ci.com/devans10/terraform-provider-flash)

+## Note: Breaking change with Terraform 0.13.
+Check the Usage updates below.

 This is the repository for the Terraform Provider Flash.
 The plugin provides resources for the Pure Storage FlashArray to be managed within Terraform.

 For general information about Terraform, visit the [official website](https://terraform.io) and the [GitHub project page.](https://github.com/hashicorp/terraform)